 6) Many English syllables end in consonants.
 Except for S, which can be written by itself, all syllables in the Cherokee alphabet end with a vowel.

-name is Ellen, most Cherokee people would spell it with the three characters E, LE, and NI,
+your name is Ellen, most Cherokee Indian translations would spell that with the three characters E, LE, and NI,

 .
 Sometimes for girls' names it is common to

 add and pronounce an extra A after the last letter instead (so that Megan might be pronounced Megana in Cherokee, and spelled with the

 three characters ME, GA, and NA.)

 Those are the general rules for spelling English words in Cherokee.
 Of course, as in any language, some Cherokee names can